The Orion Nebula is what astronomers call a “stellar nursery”.

 How to see Orion from your back yard

-Between 7 & 9 pm MST, look up at the sky in the south – southeast direction.
+Between 7 & 9 pm MST in the months of January and February, look up at the sky in the south – southeast direction.

 Look for the brightest star in that part of the sky.
 That’s Sirius, known as the Dog Star.

 From Sirius, look up and to the right until you see 2 sets of 3 stars that line up in a straight line.
 That’s Orion.

 Looking south – southeast.